andyatkinson/andyatkinson.github.io/_posts/2008-09-23-windycityrails-2008-conference.md

 title: WindyCityRails Conference 2008
 date: 2008-09-23
 comments: true
-tags: [Ruby, Rails, Conferences, Events]
+tags: [Ruby, Ruby on Rails, Conferences, Events]
 ---

 My notes from the [WindyCityRails 2008 1-day conference](http://windycityrails.org) held Saturday September 20th, 2008 in Chicago.
 This conference was for the Ruby on Rails framework.
 I traveled from Minneapolis for the conference.